adrienbarbusse/App/Development/assertions.md

 + A module is accesible from the dashboard page.

-+ A module can be reset from the user's profile. (hard delete).
++ A module can be reset from the user's profile.

 + When the user reset the module all the data associeted with the module is deleted.